symfony/symfony-docs/reference/configuration/framework.rst

             ;
         };

-If you're using forms, but want to avoid starting your session (e.g. using forms in an API-only website), ``csrf_protection`` will need to be set to ``false``.
+If you are using forms, but want to avoid starting your session (e.g. using forms in an API-only website), ``csrf_protection`` will need to be set to ``false``.